Yong Ying-I

-Yong Ying-I (born c.
-1964) is a Singaporean economist and civil servant, who became the youngest officer in 1995 to reach superscale G in the Singapore Civil Service.
+Yong Ying-I (Note: Chinese: see Chinese name and romanisations) (born c.
+1964) is a Singaporean economist and civil servant.

 She was also the second female permanent secretary in Singapore, serving in the Ministry of Manpower (2002–2005), Ministry of Health (2005–2012), National Research Foundation (2011–2019), Public Service Division (2012–2019) and Ministry of Communications and Information (2019–2022).

 Yong served as chairman of the Infocomm and Development Agency (2007–2015), Civil Service College (2011–2015).
 She also served as a director of Sembcorp (2003–2010) and Singtel (2022–present).

 Yong is the incumbent chairman of the Central Provident Fund.

 Early life and education

-In 1964, Yong was born in Kuala Lumpur, and she was the only child.
+In 1964, Yong Ying-I was born in Kuala Lumpur, and she was the only child.
 Her father, Yong Pung How, was an advocate, solicitor and later Chief Justice of Singapore.
 In the late 1960s, as the medium of instruction in Malaysian schools were switching to Malay, Yong's parents were disinclined for her to study in Malaysia.
 As such, her family migrated to Singapore in 1969.
 Yong attended Hwa Chong Junior College.

 In June 1985, under an overseas scholarship awarded by the Public Service Commission, Yong sat for a tripos and graduated from the University of Cambridge with first class honours, obtaining a Bachelor of Arts in economics.
 In 1990, Yong graduated from Harvard Business School with a Master of Business Administration.